Placement

 (It is strongly advised to consult with Kristine Shmakov before registering for a second-year level Russian course.)

-Native speakers who completed beyond the fifth grade in a Russian-speaking country should generally not register for first or second-year Russian language courses at PCC.
+Native speakers who completed beyond the fifth grade in a Russian-speaking country should generally not register for Russian language courses at PCC.
 Please contact Kristine Shmakov if you have any questions or would like to discuss possible placement.